Synthetic Identity Becomes Victim of Identity Theft

 The Zorin identity remained in Geezer’s control for a few years before other criminals accessed the information to conduct similar activity to what its creator was engaged in.

 “This phenomena was bound to occur at some point,” states fraud expert James St. John Smythe.
 “It was only a matter of time for the fake information to be taken through a data breach of some kind.
+When synthetic identity identities are stolen, you know we have an issue.
 I’d feel sorry for Harvey Geezer, but he is a criminal, plain and simple.
 Got some of his own medicine I think.”

 Geezer thinks differently on the topic.
 He is in the process of creating a solution for those in the synthetic industry to alert themselves when the identity is being used outside of their knowledge.
 His product, SynLock, goes on the market in July.